How to detect and bypass ISP throttling using a VPN service

 - Once done, click on the APN type and add “Dun” at the end

-- Reboot your phone to save settings and bypass ISP throttling
+- Reboot your phone to save settings and bypass throttling

 - Go to any reputable VPN provider website from the list provided above